-During our trekking sometimes the road seemed to fade away, or go in a different direction than the one marked by the application.
-Do not pay attention to anything that is not ME.
-Follow what the GPS landmark, even if it seems that you’re getting out of the way.
-We got lost several times by distrusting the application path.
+During our trek, the road seemed to fade away at times or go in a different direction than the one marked on the application.
+Do not pay attention to anything that is not on ME.
+Follow the GPS landmark, even if it seems that you’re getting off track.
+We got lost several times by not trusting the application path.

-At one point we were about to give up.
-The application marked us a direction that the river cut without letting us cross it.
+We were about to give up at one point.
+The application sent us a direction where a river cut through without letting us cross it.
 However, the path we arrived at continued and we thought that ME was wrong.

-After being more than half an hour lost we decided to pay attention to ME and found that there was a trunk that served as a bridge to cross the river, with a wire to hold the arms.
+After being lost for more than half an hour, we decided to pay attention to ME, and found that there was a trunk that served as a bridge to cross the river with a wire to hang on to.
 I doubt we would have seen it in broad daylight without ME’s help.

-We doubt that we could arrive before dawn, so we climbed the hillock in a hurry.
-From the Campismo Dos Hermanas it takes about 50 minutes.
-However, being a night route and the time you need to get oriented, consider about 2 hours.
+We doubted that we could arrive before dawn, so we climbed the hummock in a hurry.
+From Campismo Dos Hermanas, it takes about 50 minutes.
+However, since you will be starting in the dark and need time to get oriented, consider about 2 hours.

 The trekking is 3 km one way.
 It is not really complicated, except for the challenge of orientation.

-And by just a few moments we reached the aquatics before sunrise.
-The views from here are amazing, especially when the valley is orange-tinted.
-Spending here at least one sunrise during your stay in Viñales might be a lifetime experience for you too.
+And by just a few moments, we reached the aquatics before sunrise.
+The views from here are amazing, especially when the valley is tinted orange.
+Spending at least one sunrise here during your stay in Viñales might be a lifetime experience for you too.

 BUT WHAT IS EXACTLY THE AQUATICS?

-We are told that in the 30s, the Virgin appeared to Antoñica Izquierdo, a very poor peasant, to cure the little of her children, which was seriously ill.
-In return the Virgin asked her to heal other sick people with the only use of water.
-Thus, this lady became known as “La Curandera de los Cayos”; and the set of individuals who put their faith in it, The Aquatics.
+We were told that in the 30s, the Virgin appeared to Antoñica Izquierdo, a very poor peasant, to cure her children who were seriously ill.
+In return, the Virgin asked her to heal other sick people using only water.
+Thus, this lady became known as “La Curandera de los Cayos”, and the set of individuals who put their faith in it, The Aquatics.
 This religion worships God and water and does not allow its practitioners to go to the doctor.
 They could only be healed using water.

 Today there are only two families of Aquatics living in the mountains of Viñales.
 However, as we could see, they may remain true to their beliefs to stay as an important attraction for tourists.

-After seeing the sunrise in the aquatics we had breakfast in the house of one of these families.
-We also asked all sorts of questions to get to know a little better the customs of these inhabitants who are aliens to the city life.
+After seeing the sunrise at the aquatics, we had breakfast at the home of one of these families.
+We also asked all sorts of questions to get to know a little better about the customs of these inhabitants who are so removed from city life.

 THE BEST VIEWS OF VIÑALES

-However, there are still better views than those from the Aquatics.
+Nonetheless there are still better views than those from the Aquatics.
 The path to reach them does not appear in Google Maps or Maps.me.
-But do not worry.
-The KML file that you have downloaded has the path and you can get there with the help of ME.
+But do not worry, the KML file that you have downloaded has the path and you can get there with the help of ME.

-If you keep going up the mountain and after passing the house of the second family of aquatics you will arrive at a kind of agricultural farm from where you can see the best views of the valley.
+If you keep going up the mountain, after passing the house of the second Aquatics family you will arrive at a kind of agricultural farm where you can see the best views of the valley from there.

-It was a shame not to have known this place before as we would have loved to see the sunrise from here.
-It only took 15 more minutes from the Aquatics.
+It was a shame not to have known about this place sooner, as we would have loved to see the sunrise from here.
+It only took 15 more minutes to get here from the Aquatics.

-In the complete Guide to planning your trip to Cuba we mentioned that we regretted twice not taking our tent to Cuba.
-Undoubtedly one was here.
-After admiring these views we knew that it was a mistake not to enjoy the experience of waking up sorrounded by this.
+In the complete Guide to planning your trip to Cuba, we mentioned that we regretted not taking our tent to Cuba, twice.
+Undoubtedly, one of them was here.
+After being able to admire the views from here, we knew it was a mistake to not be able to enjoy the experience of getting up to these views.

-A farmer who was taking care of a field of taro told us he had not seen many people out there and that if we continued walking a little more would arrive at a cave with a small inland lake.
-After having arrived there, were we going to go without checking it?
+A farmer who was taking care of a taro field told us he had not seen many people out there and that if we continued walking a little more, we would arrive at a cave with a small inland lake.
+After we got there, how could go without checking it out?

-His indications were: “Follow the path for 10 minutes, jump the fences of animals, and when you find a palm tree turn to the right.”
+His directions were: “Follow the path for 10 minutes, jump the animal fences, and when you find a palm tree, turn to the right“.

-It took us a long time to find the path and the palm tree (this route is also in the KML), but in the end we found it and a rock path to the entrance of the cave.
+It took us a long time to find the path and the palm tree (this route is also in the KML), but in the end we found it, along with a rock path to the entrance of the cave.

-We did not carry flashlights and after jumping a couple of rocks that gave access and sense the water inside, we decided that it would be better to swim in the part of the lake that is outside the cave.
+We did not carry flashlights, and after jumping through a couple of rocks that gave us access and a sense of the water inside, we decided it would be better to swim in the part of the lake that is outside the cave.

-There we were, a paradise that knows no maps; simply accompanied by the shrimp that inhabit that lake of icy waters, and millions of snails that did not fit in the palm of our hand, Dani and me.
+Here we were in a paradise unbeknownst to maps, accompanied by shrimps that inhabit this lake of icy waters, millions of snails that did not fit in the palm of our hand, and Dani and me.

 THE MURAL OF THE PREHISTORY

-After freshening up and down the hill at full speed we set out to redo the path we had traveled in the dark.
-In broad daylight distances seemed shorter.
-Even though the night before had been a puzzle, this time the walk was being very simple.
+After freshening up, we set out to redo the path we had traveled in the dark.
+The distances seemed shorter in broad daylight.
+Even though the night before was a puzzle, this time, the walk was quite simple.

-I remember perfectly the feeling of disbelief to see the places we had walk during the night.
-Have we been really here, so close to the hillock and the reservoir?!
-Instead of feeling that we were returning to our feet, it seemed that we were traveling a new path, especially when we found ourselves before the Mural of the Prehistory, which had previously been just another shadow of the night.
+I perfectly remember the feeling of disbelief to see the places that we had already walk through during the night.
+Were we really just here, so close to the hillock and the reservoir?!
+Instead of feeling that we retraced our steps, it seemed that we were traveling a new path, especially when we find ourselves before the Mural of Prehistory, which had previously been just another shadow of the night.

 The Mural of the Prehistory is one of the largest frescoes in the world.
-On one of the vertical walls of the Pita hill was painted in 1959, in striking colors, some drawings represent the biological evolution of species in Cuba.
-Among others, the Cuban aborigines and some extinct species that once inhabited the island also appear.
+One of the vertical walls of the Pita hill was painted in 1959, in striking colors and drawings that represent the biological evolution of species in Cuba.
+Among others, the Cuban aborigines and some extinct species that once inhabited the island also appear on the mural.

 Right in front of the mural is Campismo Dos Hermanas, where the taxi driver left us more than 10 hours ago.
-In this camping there is a way to rent directly a cabin or a tent.
+In this camping area there is a way to rent a cabin or a tent directly.

-Although Cuba has changed a lot in recent years, the tourism of locals and foreigners was much divided.
-The majority of hotels only accepted foreigners while the campsites were destined for local tourism.
-Therefore, and despite the fact that things are changing, most of the people here are local.
-So if you like to camp, it’s a great way to mingle with cuban people.
+Although Cuba has changed a lot in recent years, tourism for locals and foreigners remain much divided.
+The majority of hotels only accepted foreigners while the campsites were designated for local tourism.
+Therefore, most of the people here are locals even though things are changing.
+If you like to camp, it’s a great way to mingle with Cuban people.

 Finca Agroecológica el Paraíso

 If you want to finish the day in the best possible way, then you have to go to Finca Agroecológica el Paraíso.
-All the dishes of this restaurant are made with the organic products that they grow in their garden, through which you can walk.
+All the dishes of this restaurant are made with organic ingredients that they grow in their garden, where you can also walk through.

-It also has a lookout tower from where you have amazing views across the valley, ideal especially at sunset.
+It also has a lookout tower where you can see amazing views across the valley, especially at sunset.

-Also at the bottom of the tower they have a bar where they serve cocktails.
-Here I took the best pina colada of my life.
-They call it a special anti-stress cocktail and in addition to rum, pineapple juice and coconut milk is prepared with 5 medicinal herbs: peppermint, mint, holy grass, anise and basil.
+Cocktails are served at the bottom of the tower.
+I had the best pina colada of my life here, and they call it a special anti-stress cocktail.
+In addition to rum, pineapple juice, and coconut milk, it is prepared with 5 medicinal herbs: peppermint, mint, holy grass, anise and basil.

-After sunset we had dinner on this farm and the amount of food was huge.
-The price of the menu is closed: 10 CUC and 8 CUC for the vegetarian menu.
+After sunset, we had dinner on this farm and the portions were huge.
+The price of the menu is fixed: 10 CUC and 8 CUC for the vegetarian menu.